BEFORE YOU ADOPT

 - Bring any roommates or family members along, so that everyone may meet the dog or cat as soon as possible.
 Everyone living in the household must eventually meet the animal you’re looking to adopt before they may leave the shelter.

-- If you currently have a cat or dog, make sure that they are up to date on all of their shots, especially their rabies vaccination.
-You’ll need a copy of your dog’s most recent rabies vaccination certificate to do the dog introduction, and our staff cannot send cats home if your current felines haven’t had all of their shots.
+- If you currently have a cat or dog, make sure that they are up to date on all of their shots, including their rabies vaccination and canine distemper vaccine.
+You’ll need a copy of your dog’s most recent rabies vaccination certificate, to do the dog introduction, and our staff cannot send cats home if your current felines haven’t had all of their shots.
 Bring copies of their vaccination certificates to the shelter when you fill out your application, which will save staff time and speed the process up!

 Selecting a Pet